 "They need to be punished, not to be rewarded with liberty" and seats in Congress, Quintero said.

-Santos, 62, denies he will let war criminals go unpunished.
+Santos, 62, denied he would let war criminals go unpunished.

 And he is no dove.
-As Uribe's defense minister and then president, he wielded Colombia's U.S.-backed military to badly weaken the FARC, including killing its top three leaders.
+As Uribe's defense minister and then president, he helped professionalize Colombia's U.S.-backed military and wielded it to badly weaken the FARC, including killing its top three leaders.

 The slow pace of peace talks did not help the incumbent.
-So far only framework agreements have been reached on agrarian reform, dismantling the illegal drug trade and creating a role for rebels in national politics.
+Framework agreements have been reached on agrarian reform, dismantling the illegal drug trade and creating a role for rebels in national politics.

 Associated Press writers Cesar Garcia and Libardo Cardona contributed to this report.